crushlimit/my-emacs-config/README.md

-# My Personal Emacs Configuration
+# A Minimum Feasible Emacs Configuration Starter Kits

-Aim to satisfy my personal needs to Emacs by slim, simple and superb principle.
+Aim to satisfy personal needs with full-fleged common functionalities on Emacs, and by slim, simple and superb principle.

 _Slim_ means that avoid bloated third-parties configuration from others, get rid of those unnecessary features and packages, keep the most minimum packages but